brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan began hurling snow at the man as he approached her, "Get away!
 Get away from me!" she shouted.
 But he kept coming, holding his sword loosely in his hand, this grappling it tight again, only to loosen.
 The sword bobbed up and down as if brought to life now by the woman's blood.
 Manan tried to run, but she tripped over feet in retreat.

-The man loomed over her only he didn't draw the sword and strike her.
+The man loomed over her only he did not draw the sword and strike her.
 He grabbed her roughly and brought her to his feet.
 With the woman dead now, he seemed more powerful than he had in her presence.
 But his force and power was quick and jagged, not mountainous and heavy like the woman.
 He brought her inches from his face.
 His teeth were strangely white and clean.
 "Take me to the girl, then I kill you," he said, throwing her back to the ground.

 She wanted to cry out that she would never lead him to her, but collected her wits.
-"I can't.
+"I ca not.
 She's dead.
 She died two days ago.
 We buried along the road.
 You were too blind to see it.
 She even left a marker."

 The man stepped to her, but Manan stepped back.
 "You're lying girl."